 General and administrative expenses increased by \$66.6 million, or 33.3%, for 2008 compared to 2007.
-The increase was primarily attributable to increase of \$35.4 million in promotional fees and business development expenses, \$15.3 million in occupancy and equipment and \$12.1 million in communication and data processing.
+The increase was primarily attributable to increases of \$35.4 million in promotional fees and recruiting, \$15.3 million in occupancy and equipment and \$12.1 million in communication and data processing.
 The increase in these expenses was primarily due to our acquisitions of the Affiliated Entities and IFMG, and resulting integration efforts to support our overall growth.